Buildr Workforce is a powerful and convenient tool that allows you to optimize shift assignments and get the most value out of your workforce.

 This is especially useful when deciding which shift to move and reassign in cases of over-allocation, among other uses.

-Filters allows you customize your views.
-For example, if you have 100 employees and you only want to see your project managers, you could add a filter so only the Project Manager shift role shows up:
+Filters allow you customize your views.
+For example, if you have 100 employees and you only want to see your project managers, you can add a filter to view all Project Manager shifts:

 When applied, you'll narrow down your employees/shifts to see that role only: